MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-load-balancing.md

 ### Recurring load balancing

 By default, VM load balancing is configured for periodic balancing: the memory pressure and CPU utilization on each server in the cluster are evaluated for balancing every 30 minutes.
-Here is the flow of the steps:
+Here's the flow of the steps:

 1. The memory pressure and CPU utilization are evaluated on all servers in the cluster.
 2. All servers exceeding the threshold and those below the threshold are identified.